Navigation

 • has a swollen tongue

 It’s very important to see a GP as soon as possible if you think your child might have an egg allergy.
-They will probably refer you and your child to an allergy clinic for further tests.
+They will probably refer your child to an allergy clinic for further tests.

 Can a child with egg allergy be given vaccines?